carlitoselmago/FieldtypeGridSpace/README.md

 }
 ```

-CSS (user the percentage of width and the amount of columns, in this example 7 columns with a 14.28% of width)
+CSS (Use the percentage of width and the amount of columns, in this example 7 columns with a 14.28% of width - 100/7 -)
 ```
 .grid {
   display: grid;